Recovery Plan Ad Hoc Report results

 Plan Title Plan Stage Plan Lead Region (FWS) Plan Lead Office (FWS) Species Common Name Species Scientific Name Action Priority Action Number Action Description Action Status Estimated Initiation Date Estimated Completion Date Action Lead Agencies Responsible Parties Work Types Labor Types Comments Implementation Activity Number Implementation Activity Description Implementation Activity Status Implementation Activity Estimated Initiation Date Implementation Activity Estimated Completion Date Implementation Activity Labor Types Implementation Activity Work Types Implementation Activity Responsible Parties Implementation Activity Comments Implementation Activity Species

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.2 Develop management plan for FS portion of Camas Meadows Partially Complete FY 2006 U.S. Forest Service Washington Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service Management: Other Species Expert, Internal Technical Assistance No draft exists at this time.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.1.2 Develop management plan for FS portion of Camas Meadows Partially Complete FY 2006 U.S. Forest Service U.S. Forest Service, U.S. Fish and Wildlife Service, Washington Department of Natural Resources Management: Other Internal Technical Assistance, Species Expert No draft exists at this time.
 2022: Clint Emerson is requesting funding from the USFS to complete this action.
 2020:Tara asked Brigitte Ranne about the plan, but she has no record of it after Lauri retired.
 We need to restart this initiative.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.3.1 Develop site specific management recommendations for landowners Ongoing Current FY 2009 FY 2023 Academic institutions, Other Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions Work type not yet selected Contract 2022: 2020-2022 ongoing research project at Mountain Home population by UW Rare Care to develop site specific management recommendations for Mountain Home using experimental plots and fire, seeding, and mowing.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 1 1.3.1 Develop site specific management recommendations for landowners Partially Complete FY 2009 FY 2023 Academic institutions, Other Academic institutions, U.S. Fish and Wildlife Service, Washington Department of Natural Resources Work type not yet selected Contract 2024: UW Rare Care provided Mountain Home Lodge with specific management actions to maintain SIORCA habitat.
+UW Rare Care and USFWS is also seeking support from Cascadia CD for prescribe fire on the property with landowner approval.
+2022: 2020-2022 ongoing research project at Mountain Home population by UW Rare Care to develop site specific management recommendations for Mountain Home using experimental plots and fire, seeding, and mowing.
 Pre- and post-prescribed fire monitoring project study funded by USFWS Recovery Implementation Funds (RIF) at Camas Meadows population to improve our understanding of how prescribed fire can be used to maintain suitable habitat conditions and stimulate germination for SIORCA.
 RIF also funded a seed predation/pollinator study for SIORCA.
 2019 - Project funded Rare Care to develop site specific management recommendations for Mountain Home using experimental plots and fire, seeding, and mowing.
 Creation of stewardship booklet funded in 2008 with WA DNR for printing and distribution in 2009.
 As of summer 2013, stewardship pamphlet completed and ready to finalize and distribute.

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.1.1 Review and update Camas Meadows management plan Ongoing Not Current FY 2009 Other Washington Department of Natural Resources Management: General, Management: Planning Contract Two revisions anticipated over recovery period.
 One draft revision completed by contract 2011.
 WDNR's plan remains in draft as of 2013.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.2 Develop and implement monitoring plans for all known sites Ongoing Current FY 2012 FY 2022 Washington Department of Natural Resources Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions, U.S. Forest Service, Private landowners Research: Population Assessment, Research: Population Surveys Volunteer, Species Expert, Contract 2022: WDNR began implementing the next phase of monitoring of the Camas Meadows population with polygon sub-sampling after the completion of the full census of all polygons that was completed in 2021.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.2 Develop and implement monitoring plans for all known sites Ongoing Current FY 2012 FY 2022 Washington Department of Natural Resources Academic institutions, Private landowners, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Research: Population Assessment, Research: Population Surveys Contract, Species Expert, Volunteer 2024: WDNR conducted annual monitoring at Camas Meadows in June 2024.
+USFS conducted prescribed fire at Poison Canyon in Oct 2023.
+In 2024, the USFS found quite a few SIORCA seedlings in the burn area and marked some to monitor.
+They will return next year to monitor.
+No monitoring occurred at Moutain Home Lodge.
+2022: WDNR began implementing the next phase of monitoring of the Camas Meadows population with polygon sub-sampling after the completion of the full census of all polygons that was completed in 2021.
 USFS continued annual surveys of the Poison Canyon population.
 Annual survey of the Mountain Home population did not occur in 2021-2022 to avoid interference with UW RareCare research project on SIORCA microsite characteristics in response to prescribed fire funded by USFWS.
 2021: WDNR has completed baseline polygon surveys at Camas Lands NAP.
 All following years will include polygon sub-sampling.
 2019: WDNR NHP is monitoring all extant sites and recently extirpated site from 2019-2021.
 Only populations on private land with landowners not amenable to monitoring haven't been monitoring in 2019.
 Update from 2013: Increase in second year reflects implementation start-up costs.
 WDNR Natural Heritage, UW and USFS have implemented a systematic survey practice designed to monitor counts of all known populations, as well as 100 small "frequency" plots, and 3 large frequency plots, not all in any single year, however.
 Repeated in summer 2013.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.3.2 Develop protection on private land Ongoing Current FY 2009 FY 2026 Washington Department of Natural Resources Washington Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service Management: General, Management: Land Use, Other: Information and Education Internal Technical Assistance, Internal Field Assistance 2022: CDLT outplantings continue to be monitored.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 1.3.2 Develop protection on private land Ongoing Current FY 2009 FY 2026 Washington Department of Natural Resources U.S. Forest Service, U.S. Fish and Wildlife Service, Washington Department of Natural Resources Management: General, Management: Land Use, Other: Information and Education Internal Field Assistance, Internal Technical Assistance 2022: CDLT outplantings continue to be monitored.
 Continue to maintain relationship with Mountain Home population land owners.
 Mountain Home Ridge reintroduction project was completed by Chelan-Douglas Land Trust on their land.
 65 SIORCA individuals were outplanted and have been monitored every year for survival rates and recruitment at two different sites on property.
 Mountain Home population was listed in the volunteer registry by the WA DNR NHP to recognize their conservation effort with SIORCA.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.3 Conduct additional research on hydrological requirements Complete FY 2015 FY 2023 Washington Department of Natural Resources, U.S. Fish and Wildlife Service Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions, U.S. Forest Service Management: Habitat Maintenance and Manipulation, Research: Habitat Requirements, Research: Management Techniques, Research: Competition Species Expert, Internal Field Assistance, Graduate Student, Contract 2022: 2020-2022 Rare Care conducted research project funded by USFWS RIF to collect and analyze data on habitat requirements including microsite characteristics at Mountain Home and Camas Meadows.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.1.3 Conduct additional research on hydrological requirements Ongoing Current FY 2015 FY 2023 Washington Department of Natural Resources, U.S. Fish and Wildlife Service Academic institutions, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Management: Habitat Maintenance and Manipulation, Research: Habitat Requirements, Research: Management Techniques, Research: Competition Contract, Graduate Student, Internal Field Assistance, Species Expert 2024: Rare Care was awarded RIP funds to continue their work at Mountain Home through 2026.
+WDNR currently in section 7 consultation for their habitat restoration project at Camas Meadow, which will restore and improve the hydrology of the SIORCA meadow habitat.
+Estimated completion of the project is winter 2024.
+2022: 2020-2022 Rare Care conducted research project funded by USFWS RIP to collect and analyze data on habitat requirements including microsite characteristics at Mountain Home and Camas Meadows.
 Completion expected in 2022.
 Report expected in 2023.
 Rare Care funded in 2020 to collect and analyze additional data on habitat requirements at Mountain Home.
 Restoration for Camas Meadow funded by recovery program in 2012 will support additional gains in knowledge about hydrologic needs of the species.
 Habitat characterization report completed by WDNR in 2013.
 New hydrologic restoration project in 2015 by WDNR complete and showing success.
 Ability to increase habitat quality and quantity by several forms of hydrologic manipulation has been clearly demonstrated and repeated over time.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.2 Use geographic information systems and aerial photo interpretation to identify potential habitat Ongoing Current FY 2020 FY 2024 Other U.S. Forest Service Research: General Contract 2022: 2020-2022; WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.2 Use geographic information systems and aerial photo interpretation to identify potential habitat Complete FY 2020 FY 2024 Other Academic institutions, Washington Department of Natural Resources Research: General Contract 2024: WDNR completed the suitable habitat model.
+WDNR, Rare Care, and USFS visited the sites to assess modeled results.
+WDNR finalized the results in June 2024, Agreement Number F21AP03483-00.
+2022: 2020-2022; WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
 This project was completed in 2022.
 To identify potential occurrences and potential outplanting sites, ground truthing of historic occurrences was completed by WADNR NHP in 2019-2021 and summarized in the WADNR Status and Conservation Assessment of SIORCA in 2022 as prepared for USFWS.
 Ground truthing of potential habitat by UW Rare Care, WADNR, and other members of the SIORCA recovery tech team occurred in 2022 and is ongoing as part of Rare Care's reintroduction project funded in 2020.
 The habitat suitability modeling and identification of historic occurrences and potential outplanting sites used GIS and aerial photo interpretation.
 WDNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
 Ground truthing of potential habitat will occur as part of Rare Care's reintroduction project funded in 2020.
 Commencement depends upon initiation of Actions 2.1.1 and 2.1.2

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.3 Conduct field investigations of potential habitat Ongoing Current FY 2009 FY 2023 Academic institutions Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions, U.S. Forest Service Research: Ecosystem Studies, Research: Habitat Requirements Internal Field Assistance, Contract 2022: 2020-2022; WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.3 Conduct field investigations of potential habitat Complete FY 2009 FY 2023 Academic institutions Academic institutions, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Research: Ecosystem Studies, Research: Habitat Requirements Contract, Internal Field Assistance 2024: Agreement Number F21AP03483-00 has been completed.
+RIP funding for outplantings at selected sites that were identified as suitable was not awarded in 2024 for FY2025.
+2022: 2020-2022; WADNR Natural Heritage Program was funded in 2019 through Section 6 to create a habitat suitability model and map all potential suitable habitat.
 This project was completed in 2022.
 To identify potential occurrences and potential outplanting sites, ground truthing of historic occurrences was completed by WADNR NHP in 2019-2021 and summarized in the WADNR Status and Conservation Assessment of SIORCA in 2022 as prepared for USFWS.
 Ground truthing of potential habitat by UW Rare Care, WADNR, and other members of the SIORCA recovery tech team occurred in 2022 and is ongoing as part of Rare Care's reintroduction project funded in 2020.
 The habitat suitability modeling and identification of historic occurrences and potential outplanting sites used GIS and aerial photo interpretation.
 2019 - WA DNR NHP funded through Section 6 to create a habitat suitability model and map and then survey potential sites to identify future reintroduction and introduction sites.
 2020 - Rare Care funded to lead this effort.
 Met in 2022 to go over list of potential sites and partners are conducting rapid assessments of potential sites in summer 2022 to rank sites for outplanting efforts in 2023.
 Commencement depends upon coordination with Action 2.2

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.4 Map all populations with GPS Complete FY 2009 FY 2022 Other Washington Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service Research: Population Assessment, Management: General, Research: Habitat Status Species Expert, Contract 2022: The entire Camas Meadows and Poison Creek re-mapping and census effort was completed in 2021.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 2.4 Map all populations with GPS Complete FY 2009 FY 2022 Other U.S. Forest Service, U.S. Fish and Wildlife Service, Washington Department of Natural Resources Research: Population Assessment, Management: General, Research: Habitat Status Contract, Species Expert 2022: The entire Camas Meadows and Poison Creek re-mapping and census effort was completed in 2021.
 Polygons for Camas Meadows, Poison Creek, and Mountain Home occurrences and all other former and historical occurrences were mapped and reported in the WADNR NHP Conservation Assessment for SIORCA as prepared for the USFWS in 2022.
 Project to be completed in 2009-2010.
 Funded in 2008 with WADNR Natural Heritage Program. completed in 2011-2012

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.1 Conduct annual weed inventory & control Ongoing Current FY 2009 FY 2011 Other Washington Department of Natural Resources, U.S. Forest Service Management, Management: Predator and Competitor Control Species Expert, Contract, Internal Field Assistance Weeds are an ongoing issue.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.1 Conduct annual weed inventory & control Ongoing Current FY 2009 FY 2026 Academic institutions Academic institutions, Private landowners, U.S. Fish and Wildlife Service Management, Management: Predator and Competitor Control Contract, Internal Field Assistance, Species Expert 2024: Rare Care was awarded RIP funds (F23AC03007) to develop strategies enhancing SIORCA habitat at Mountain Home.
+This includes testing herbicides and other methods to control weeds and invasive grasses encroachment.
+2022: Weeds are an ongoing issue.
 Initial project completed in 2011.
 Funded in 2008 with WA Natural Heritage Program.
 New project funded, and beginning in 2012, continued on 20 acres in 2013, and should be completed by FY 2015.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.4 Identify pollinators Ongoing Current FY 2005 FY 2023 Other Washington Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service Research: Ecosystem Studies, Research: Habitat Requirements, Research: Propagation, Research: Reintroduction Graduate Student, Contract, Internal Field Assistance 2022: RIF-funded pollinator study conducted by Quamash EcoResearch is ongoing.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 3.4 Identify pollinators Complete FY 2005 FY 2023 Other U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Research: Ecosystem Studies, Research: Habitat Requirements, Research: Propagation, Research: Reintroduction Contract, Graduate Student, Internal Field Assistance 2024: Pollinator research completed in 2024 (F21AP02418).
+2022: RIF-funded pollinator study conducted by Quamash EcoResearch is ongoing.
 Preliminary results reported to USFWS and SIORCA recovery technical working group in 2022.
 Project funded in 2021 to IAE (subcontract Quamash EcoResearch) to figure out pollinators of SIORCA.
 FY 2010-Pollinator study undertaken by WDNR under Sec.
 6. funding.
 Planned to be completed by 2014.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 6 Collect and store seed Ongoing Current FY 2010 Other Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions, U.S. Forest Service Management: Propagation, Management: Habitat Maintenance and Manipulation, Research: Propagation, Research: Reintroduction Species Expert, Contract, Internal Field Assistance Numerous seed collections have been accomplished.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 2 6 Collect and store seed Partially Complete FY 2010 FY 2025 Other Academic institutions, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Management: Propagation, Management: Habitat Maintenance and Manipulation, Research: Propagation, Research: Reintroduction Contract, Internal Field Assistance, Species Expert 2024: USFWS and Rare Care decided to retire the Camas Meadow seed bed at Derby Canyon.
+Rare Care has no need to the bed in the future.
+The seed bed for Mountain Home at Derby Canyon is still active.
+Numerous seed collections have been accomplished.
 In 2011, a large collection was taken on private "Mountain Home" population for banking and research.
 Seed collections for outplanting and banking were done in summer, 2013.
 Another seed collection was done in August 2019 and 2020 by RareCare.
 Seed propagation and collection is occurring at Derby Canyons to support reintroduction efforts by Rare Care in 2022-2023.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.5 Develop a model of annual reproductive success Ongoing Current FY 2015 FY 2023 Washington Department of Natural Resources Washington Department of Natural Resources Research: General Species Expert, Internal Field Assistance 2022: RIF-funded weevil predation study conducted by Quamash EcoResearch is ongoing.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.5 Develop a model of annual reproductive success Ongoing Current FY 2015 FY 2023 Washington Department of Natural Resources Washington Department of Natural Resources Research: General Internal Field Assistance, Species Expert 2022: RIF-funded weevil predation study conducted by Quamash EcoResearch is ongoing.
 Preliminary results reported to USFWS and SIORCA recovery technical working group in 2022.
 Model construction began as offshoot of weevil study, as weevils are now thought to be strongly influencing reproductive success, at least within the main population.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.8 Determine how to establish viable populations Ongoing Current FY 2009 FY 2025 Other Washington Department of Natural Resources, U.S. Fish and Wildlife Service, Academic institutions, U.S. Forest Service Research: Propagation Contract Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 3.8 Determine how to establish viable populations Ongoing Current FY 2009 FY 2025 Other Academic institutions, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Research: Propagation Contract 2024: Outplantings occurred in fall 2023 due to section 106 clearance timing.
+Outplantings were at Swakane, Deer Park Springs, and Tronsen Meadow.
+An additional outplanting site, Horse Lake, was not funded for 2025.
+Monitoring will occur next year to gauge the outcome.
+2022: Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
 Potentially suitable habitat sites for outplanting have been identified by RIF-funded project to WADNR and UW Rare Care.
 Ground truthing of potential sites started in 2022 and will continue in 2023.
 Plants have been grown out at Derby Canyon Natives and outplanting is expected to commence once suitable sites have been identified.
 Reintroduction pilot proposal funded in 2009 on land trust ownership and completed in 2014.
 Need additional studies to determine preferred method: outplanting or direct seeding.

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 4.1 Develop a reintroduction plan Ongoing Current FY 2024 Other Washington Department of Natural Resources Management: Reintroduction Contract Project funded in 2021 to Rare Care to determine how to establish viable populations, determine the best reintroduction methodology to suitable habitat, and to establish up to 4 new populations in the species range.
 Potentially suitable habitat sites for outplanting have been identified by RIF-funded project to WADNR and UW Rare Care.
 Ground truthing of potential sites started in 2022 and will continue in 2023.
 Plants have been grown out at Derby Canyon Natives and outplanting is expected to commence once suitable sites have been identified.

-Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 5 Establish a technical working group Complete FY 2000 - FY 2004 FY 2019 U.S. Fish and Wildlife Service Washington Department of Natural Resources, U.S. Fish and Wildlife Service Management: General Species Expert, Internal Technical Assistance, Internal Field Assistance Intermittent costs will be associated with technical working group.
+Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 5 Establish a technical working group Complete FY 2000 - FY 2004 FY 2019 U.S. Fish and Wildlife Service U.S. Fish and Wildlife Service, Washington Department of Natural Resources Management: General Internal Field Assistance, Internal Technical Assistance, Species Expert Intermittent costs will be associated with technical working group.
 Technical group meets biannually (late fall and early spring) in person or virtually and includes USFWS, USFS, University of Washington (Rare Care), and Washington Department of Natural Resources (Natural Heritage Program and Natural Areas Program).

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 7 Review and revise recovery plan.
-Complete FY 2006 FY 2020 U.S. Fish and Wildlife Service Washington Department of Natural Resources, U.S. Fish and Wildlife Service, U.S. Forest Service Management: General Species Expert, Internal Technical Assistance, Internal Field Assistance Second 5-year Review was finalized in 2019.
+Complete FY 2006 FY 2020 U.S. Fish and Wildlife Service Academic institutions, U.S. Fish and Wildlife Service, U.S. Forest Service, Washington Department of Natural Resources Management: General Internal Field Assistance, Internal Technical Assistance, Species Expert Second 5-year Review was finalized in 2019.
 First 5-year Review completed in 2011.
+Recovery Plan criteria amended in 2019.

 Recovery plan for Sidalcea oregana var. calva (Wenatchee Mountains Checkermallow) F 1 Washington Fish and Wildlife Office (360) 753-9440 Wenatchee Mountains checkermallow Sidalcea oregana var. calva 3 8 Develop outreach materials Ongoing Current FY 2009 FY 2025 Private landowners, Other U.S. Fish and Wildlife Service Management: Land Use, Other: Information and Education Contract, Internal Technical Assistance 2022: USFWS and WDNR working on a prescribed pre and post fire story for SIORCA.
 Andrew LaValle is point.
 WFWO/Andrew produced an outreach video on SIORCA monitoring and recovery efforts in July 2022 that was shared on WFWO and USFWS national social media platforms.
 Beginning discussions with Leavenworth Fish Hatchery as a potential site for outplanting and interpretive materials, educational wayside displays, and environmental education opportunities.
 2021: University of Washington students created a Washington Plant Story Map dedicated to listed plant species in Washington.
 SIORCA has a featured page and story map was sent out to all partners and published via social media outlets.
 Chelan-Douglas Land Trust created and displays an outreach board on their property at Mountain Home Ridge in 2014.
 Funded as additional part of 2008 proposal with WADNR Natural Heritage Program for Recovery Action 1.3.2.
 Completed in 2013.